mindspore-ai/docs/tutorials/lite/source_en/use/build.md

 ### Training Output Description

-If the `-T on` is added to the MindSpore Lite, go to the `mindspore/output` directory of the source code to view the file generated after compilation.
-The file is divided into the following parts.
+If the MSLITE_ENABLE_TRAIN option is turned on, the training Runtime and related tools will be generated, as follows:

-- `mindspore-lite-{version}-train-{os}-{arch}.tar.gz`: Contains model training framework, performance analysis tool.
+- `mindspore-lite-{version}-train-{os}-{arch}.tar.gz`: Contains model training framework and related tool.

 > - version: Version of the output, consistent with that of the MindSpore.
 > - os: Operating system on which the output will be deployed.